Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 ```

 The field `shortCircuit.pvcName` defines the name of the `PersistentVolumeClaim` for domain socket.
+This PVC will be created as part of `helm install`.

 ***Using `kubectl`***
 You should verify the following properties in `ALLUXIO_WORKER_JAVA_OPTS`.